-2025 (hereinafter referred to as "National Broadband Plan") with an objective to develop a digital infrastructure of high speed and very high-speed network across the country to build the fundament for a gigabit society.
-On the second hand, the promulgation of law No. 120/2016 "On the development of high-speed electronic communications networks and ensuring right of way" aims to facilitate the deployment of very high-capacity networks, including over the physical infrastructure of utilities service providers sharing thus common features with the European BCRD.
+Albanian National objectives and policies on broadband development are aligned with those of the European Union.
+On one hand, the Albanian government approved on 3 June 2020 the National Plan for Sustainable Development of Digital Infrastructure, Broadband 2020-2025 (hereinafter referred to as "National Broadband Plan") with an objective to develop a digital infrastructure of high speed and very high-speed network across the country to build the fundament for a gigabit society.
+On the other hand, the promulgation of law No. 120/2016 "On the development of high-speed electronic communications networks and ensuring right of way" aims to facilitate the deployment of very high-capacity networks, including over the physical infrastructure of utilities service providers, sharing thus common features with the European BCRD.

-In all cases, Albania is collaborating by the European Commission on the implementation of the EECC in the domestic legislation, which will fully align the latter with European Union policies.
+In all cases, Albania is collaborating by the European Commission on the implementation of the EECC in the domestic legislation, which will fully align the latter with European Union's policies.